 An old drum, trumpet, violin, and vintage high school band photo found at a second-hand shop.
 That’s how this musical instrument Christmas and winter theme all began.

-After discovering this long and narrow high school band photo while out Thrifting with the Gals a few weeks back at an antique shop, I came up with this idea to decorate with old musical instruments for the holidays.
+After discovering this long and narrow high school band photo while out Thrifting with the Gals a few weeks back at an antique shop, I came up with the idea of decorating with old musical instruments for the holidays.

 This framed photo was taken at the Twenty-First Annual Vermont Music Festival on May 6, 7, and 8, 1948, in Burlington, Vermont.
-It is a gathering of all the high school bands throughout our state of Vermont.
+It is a gathering of all the high school bands throughout Vermont.

 How cool is this?